 A WordPress installation comes with several themes installed by default.
 Those are themes created by the WordPress Team.

 In some cases, depending how you install WordPress and what software you might use, a WordPress installation might come with a bundle of themes, and you could end up with, like, 15 themes pre-installed.

-Usually, you shouldn’t have more than your theme, child theme, and another theme you might use at some point for troubleshooting purposes.
-I’ll tell you why.
+Usually, you shouldn’t have more than your theme, child theme, and another theme you might use to switch to at some point for troubleshooting purposes.

 Why you should delete your unused themes